o-daneel/Lunii.QT/README.md

 * **Hide** stories
   In order to avoid stories to get removed by Luniistore PC Synchronization, you can temporary hide them (all files ares kept on device), sync, and revert hide.
 * **Lost Stories**
   Three tools are offered to manage "crashed" stories on your device.
  ![](./res/screenshot_lost.png)
   You can :
   * List them
+  _(app will try to fix broken stories, in particular auth files on v1/v2)_
   * Recover them (if they are complete)
   * Remove them (**be careful, files will be deleted**)
 * **Get Firmware**  for your device (refer [this section](#firmware-upgrade))